Nuey2310/Superhero-QuizGame/readme.md

 	I learned the importance of communication in group projects like this one.
 Also, this project reminded me that in a group project different people have different views and ideas, the best way to move forward is to adjust and adapt.

+- Neuer Gao
+    * Refactored the database based on what Dhairy do, made the database structure better for back-end development and made the improved the db.php file.
+	* Get the information from the database, display them on 3 websites (marvel.php; dc.php, starWars.php), made the html elements generated dynamically by php.
+	* Fixed some error before we submit and host this website.

 	Website hosted at: https://web.cs.dal.ca/~draval/2170-ga1/GA1-files/